fafonso/liferay-puppet-vm/README.md

 * OS: [Ubuntu](https://atlas.hashicorp.com/ubuntu/boxes/trusty64) - Official Ubuntu Server 14.04 LTS (Trusty Tahr) builds
 * CPU: 2
 * RAM: 4096 (can be set to 3072 for single instance usage)
+* Changes can be done adjusting vb.memory and vb.cpus parameters in Vagrantfile

 #### Groups #####